aichemydev/Wring_docs/docs/tutorial-basics/Test Runs/Test-Explorer.md

 This is where you can specify run properties and fill in details before adding a test to Wring.
 The run name is only required field and is a handy way to search for your test.
 You can also add a description to help you and others understand what is going on in each test.

+Wring is the smart test search platform that helps you organize and track testing activities easily.
 We support a filter button which allows you to use search easily across tests.
 If you click the filter button the search is performed immediately.
 You can search by `run name`, `date`, `description`...etc
 One can clear filter data (`reset`) and `reset all` to go back to all results.